8 Tips for Landlords to Increase Rental Property Income

-If your budget is not big enough for adding new rooms or even renovating kitchens and bathrooms, but you still want to improve your rental profits, think about fixtures.
-They can also improve the value and the general appearance of your house, and you can make these improvements in a weekend.
+If your budget is not big enough for adding new rooms or renovating kitchens and bathrooms, but you still want to improve your rental profits, think about fixtures.
+They can also improve the value and the general appearance of your house.
+You can make these improvements in a weekend.
 For example:

 A. Paint the walls

-B. Applying new silicone sealant in the bathroom
+B. Apply new silicone sealant in the bathroom

 D. Change faucets in both the kitchen and bathroom

-E. Replace the cabinet hardware of your kitchen
+E. Replace the cabinet hardware in the kitchen

 F. Get new window coverings and blinds